astronomer/docs/astro/ci-cd-templates/gitlab.md

 description: Use pre-built Astronomer CI/CD templates to automate deploying Apache Airflow DAGs to Astro using GitLab.
 ---

+import Tabs from '@theme/Tabs';
+import TabItem from '@theme/TabItem';

 Use the following CI/CD templates to automate deployment of your Astro project from a [GitLab](https://gitlab.com/) repository to Astro.

-The templates for GitLab use the [image-only deploy](template-overview.md#template-types) and smart deploys, which is a combination of image-based and [DAG-only deploy](astro/deploy-code).
+Read the following sections to choose the right template for your project.
+The templates for GitLab include the image deploy templates and DAG deploy templates.

 If you have one Deployment and one environment on Astro, use the [single branch implementation](#single-branch-implementation).
 If you have multiple Deployments that support development and production environments, use the [multiple branch implementation](#multiple-branch-implementation).
-If you want your CI/CD process to automatically decide which deploy strategy to choose, see [smart deploy templates](#smart-deploy-templates)
+If you want your CI/CD process to automatically decide which deploy strategy to choose, see [DAG deploy templates](#smart-deploy-templates).

+For more information on available generic templates or to configure your own, see [Template overview](template-overview.md).
 To learn more about CI/CD on Astro, see [Choose a CI/CD strategy](set-up-ci-cd.md).

 ## Prerequisites